 Lastly, you’ll find two exhaust vents on the rear lower sides of the helmet that, again, aid the suction in the helmet to pull air into the helmet and cool off your checks and lower head.
 Then they exhaust any of the air that’s become stale and hot keeping the air in the helmet cool and fresh.

 Like most of the visors on modern motorcycle helmets, this one has all of the good and none of the bad.
 The visor itself is made with a class 1 visor which means that it will give you vision like you weren’t wearing one, only you are!
 It’s also equipped with a quick release mechanism that lets you swap the visor quickly and easily.

 Not only can you swap the visor if it ever got badly scratched but to prevent minor scratches the visor is given an anti-scratch anti-fog treatment to keep your view of the road clean, clear, and unobstructed.

 To add to the protection of the carbon fiber shell, the helmet has a thick liner and padding that creates additional protection from high impact collisions.
 The padding can be purchased in 3 different sizes to make the fit the perfect one for you and to make sure that the helmet doesn’t move awkwardly on your head while you ride.

-Under the padding Shark has even make a place for their Sharktooth system to be added.
+Under the padding, Shark has even made a place for their Sharktooth system to be added.
 A lot of helmets don’t have places to put a communication system and they make it very uncomfortable to have one in.
-The Race R Pro does not have this problem because its designed to be Sharktooth compatible with its very own spot inside the padding.
+The Race R Pro does not have this problem because it’s designed to be Sharktooth compatible with its very own spot inside the padding.